Editorial Guide

 How to Build a Practical Vegan Starter Library

-Build a small vegan book shelf that helps you cook, shop, read labels, and stay consistent without buying books you never use.
+Build a small vegan book shelf with a named, source-checked pick for each job, so you cook, shop, and stay consistent without buying books you never use.

 In short